youganglyu/youganglyu.github.io/_pages/about.md

 My research focuses on aligning large language models (LLMs) and exploring their applications in information retrieval and recommender systems.
 I’m particularly interested in bridging the gap between cutting-edge AI research and real-world deployment by advancing the development of trustworthy next-generation language agents.

-I'm currently seeking a postdoctoral position—feel free to reach out if you know of any opportunities!
+I am on the job market now!
+Feel free to reach out if you know of any opportunities!

-Feel free to contact me for any form of collaboration!

 Publications
 ---